Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 \subsection{Our Contributions}

 We contribute the following novel results:

-\begin{itemize} \item An analysis of the integrity of SSH channels, where we identify two previously unknown flaws in the SSH specification, namely gaps in the handshake authentication and the use of sequence numbers across key activation. \item A novel prefix truncation attack on SSH channel integrity, where we show that an attacker can manipulate the sequence numbers and delete several messages from the beginning of the secure channel. \item A first security analysis of SSH extension negotiation, including a novel downgrade attack that disables extension negotiation completely.
-Consequently, support for public key signature algorithms or, in the case of OpenSSH~9.5, protection against keystroke timing attacks is disabled. \item As a practical demonstration, two novel attacks on AsyncSSH.
+\begin{itemize} \item An analysis of the integrity of SSH channels, where we identify two previously unknown flaws in the SSH specification, namely gaps in the handshake authentication and the use of sequence numbers across key activation.

+\item A novel prefix truncation attack on SSH channel integrity, where we show that an attacker can manipulate the sequence numbers and delete several messages from the beginning of the secure channel.

+\item A first security analysis of SSH extension negotiation, including a novel downgrade attack that disables extension negotiation completely.
+Thus, support for some public key signature algorithms or, with OpenSSH~9.5, protection against keystroke timing attacks can be disabled.

+\item As a practical demonstration, two novel attacks on AsyncSSH.
 First, a rogue extension attack, where the attacker can insert a chosen extension negotiation message.
 Second, a rogue session attack that allows the attacker to log the victim into an attacker-controlled shell.
-Both escalate implementation flaws in AsyncSSH using the prefix truncation attack. \item An internet-wide scan with up-to-date information on the distribution of SSH encryption modes and extensions. \end{itemize}
+Both escalate implementation flaws in AsyncSSH using the prefix truncation attack.

+\item An internet-wide scan with up-to-date information on the distribution of SSH encryption modes and extensions. \end{itemize}

-\paragraph{Artifacts} Proof-of-concept implementations for our attacks and the results of our internet-wide scan in an aggregated form are available under the Apache-2.0 open-source license.
+\paragraph{Artifacts} Proof-of-concept implementations for our attacks and the aggregated results of our internet-wide scan are available under the Apache-2.0 open-source license.
 See:

 \artifactsUrl